LeslieDancey/FME_Desktop_Advanced/advanced_dynamic_attribute_schemas.md

 In this scenario, the output schema is stored as some form of table in a text file or spreadsheet; for example:

+Here the author has listed a series of feature types, attributes, and geometry types that define the output schema.
+In FME they would use this schema by adding a Resource Reader.
+The format of the Resource Reader would be Schema (From Table):